Before too long we’ll be able to have group hikes and other outings. Be ready. Become a leader!Read More

 Relating to the former question — centered around broad environmental justice initiatives in the local area — Gov. Newsom’s budget features a key provision that will help rectify previous environmental mishaps, to the benefit of disadvantaged communities.
 According to the budget summary the state budget will include a “$500 million one-time General Fund for infill infrastructure grants to facilitate affordable and sustainable housing development on brownfield sites.
 Developing these sites creates an opportunity to leverage private sector resources for the cleanup of these properties.”
 A brownfield site is a property that has been compromised by the presence of “a hazardous substance, pollutant, or contaminant,” according to the EPA.
 There are an estimated 450,000 brownfields in the U.S., including at least 18 in Wilmington alone.
 As such, many of these sites waste away, unable to be redeveloped or repurposed due to the severe costs involved with removing the polluting material.
-Furthermore, given that low-income neighborhoods (such as Wilmington) tend to be positioned near industrial areas and other such pollutant-rich areas, the majority of brownfield sites inhibit infrastructure improvements and depress property values, restricting the economic mobility of the disadvantaged while subjecting them to health risks.
-Thus, carried out successfully, Newsom’s General Fund will improve the economic situations of the South Bay’s less fortunate while simultaneously reducing the area’s land pollution.
+Furthermore, given that low-income neighborhoods (such as Wilmington) tend to be positioned near industrial areas and other such pollutant-rich areas, the majority of brownfield sites inhibit infrastructure improvements and depress property values, contributing to community blight and increasing community health risks.
+Funding to clean up these brownfield sites will make it possible to develop them for commercial or recreational use, or perhaps for housing.
+Thus, carried out successfully, Newsom’s General Fund will restore a lower-income part of the South Bay while simultaneously reducing the area’s land pollution.

 Assuming these proposals remain intact after the budget is revised in May and passed by the legislature in the summer, Palos Verdes South Bay Group members can rest assured with the comforting knowledge that California’s record-setting proposed state budget in 2021-22 will not ignore the glaring need for environmental justice in the area.